Kindelsberg: Kindelsberg hillfort

-The Kindelsberg is a fertile breeding ground for all sorts of legends, especially about the old prehistoric hillfort, the original meaning of which is probably more guessed than known.
-This is probably why many singing and gymnastic festivals took place on the mountain.
+The Kindelsberg is a relatively major source of varying legends, and many frequently include the prehistoric hillfort; the original meaning of which is likely to be assumed more than known.
+This could be a reason why many singing and gymnastic festivals took place on the mountain.

 According to legend, there was once a knight's castle, the Kindelsburg, on the Kindelsberg.
 The remains of a rampart still exist.
 Old quarry stone walls and earthen ramparts became a knight's castle, and some even believed they could recognize Roman ramparts.
 In 2017, the Regional Association of Westphalia-Lippe (LWL) determined from drilling samples that the ramparts even date back to the pre-Roman Iron Age, i.e. the Celts.

 However, according to some locals, it is also possible that the name comes from the mountain of the Christ child and was later shortened to Kindelsberg because of the long spelling.

 In 1998, the Regional Association of Westphalia-Lippe published a study by Philipp R. Hömberg that was based on unpublished documents of the soil scientist Heinz Behagels from the year 1933.
 According to this study, the remains of an up to three-meter-wide dry-stone wall as part of the former rampart front were found about two meters in front of the present rampart crest.
 There was a level strip ("berm") between the wall and the ditch.
 Inside the castle, charcoal and red burnt clay were found, probably the remains of a burnt wooden structure.